-- Restoration of the health of the mother in peurperium.
+- Restoration of the health of the mother in the puerperium.

-- Ideally all patient are to be admitted in the hospital for effective supervision.
+- Ideally, all patient is to be admitted in the hospital for effective supervision.
 She should be warned against the ominous symptom such as headache, visual disturbance, vomiting epigastric pain or scanty urine.

-- Proper rest in bed in left lateral position lessen the effects of venacaval compression.
+- Proper rest in bed in the left lateral position lessen the effects of venacaval compression.
 Also increased renal blood flow → diuresis.
-Also reduces blood pressure or increase placental perfusion by uterine blood flow.
+It also reduces blood pressure or increases placental perfusion by uterine blood flow.

-- Diet with adequate amount of daily protein (100 gm), usual salt intake is permitted, fluid need not to be restricted, total calorie approximately 1600 cal/day.
+- Diet with an adequate amount of daily protein (100 gm), usual salt intake is permitted, fluid need not to be restricted, total calorie approximately 1600 cal/day.

 - In the case of cardiac failure, pulmonary edema or along with antihypertensive drug (where BP reduction is associated with fluid retention).
 Edema is not relieved by rest, use it with precaution as it causes – decreased placental perfusion & harm to the baby by an electrolyte imbalance.

 - Frusemide 40 mg – 5 days/ week – PO (orally)

-Use while persistent rise of BP along with proteinuria is found.
+Use while the persistent rise of BP along with proteinuria is found.